 While some signs of labor are correct indicators of the approaching labor, other ‘signs’ are mere myths or old wives’ tales passed down generations.
 This article will help you identify the signs indicating that labor is near and put your mind at ease regarding common myths.

 Six Telltale Signs That Labor is 24 to 48 Hours Away

 Baby drop or lightening

 When you’re closer to your due date, the body starts to prepare for labor and the position of the baby changes.
-The baby moves downwards and the little one’s head settles in the pelvis.
-When this happens, the shape of your baby bumps also changes and it becomes visibly lower.
+The baby moves downwards, and the little one’s head settles in the pelvis.
+When this happens, the shape of your baby bumps also changes, and it becomes visibly lower.

-So what does it feel like when the baby drops?
-Usually it relieves the pressure on your chest and abdomen, making it easier to breathe and maybe enjoy a larger meal.
-Though, you may experience back aches, as there more pressure on the lower back.
+Usually, it relieves the pressure on your chest and abdomen, making it easier to breathe, enjoy a larger meal and experience lesser heartburn.
+You may have to deal with more frequent backaches as pressure on the lower back increases.

-For some women, this starts weeks before labor begins, and others only experience it a couple of hours before birth.
+For some women, this process starts a few days before labor begins, while others only experience it a few hours before birth.
 The day before labor, usually you’d be 2-3 cm dilated.
-If your doctor confirms this, then there is a good chance that labor is about 24-48 hours away.
+If your doctor confirms this, there is a good chance that labor is about 24-48 hours away.

 Change in vaginal discharge

-Usually, vaginal discharge is white but if you’re in your ninth month of pregnancy, it can be of a different color and may also change in texture and consistency.
+Usually, vaginal discharge is white, but if you’re in your ninth month of pregnancy, it can be of a different color and may also change in texture and consistency.